PLhery/node-twitter-api-v2/doc/plugins.md

 ## Using plugins

-Import your plugin, instanciate them (if needed), and give them in the `plugins` array of client settings.
+Import your plugin, instantiate them (if needed), and give them in the `plugins` array of client settings.

 ```ts
 import { TwitterApi } from 'twitter-api-v2'